Dhawade: Economy

 Farmers from Dhawade on their own; not with any support from the government funding, have taken up land development works to bring more fallow land under cultivation over period of last two decades.
 This activity is still going on during 2010.
 These land developmental works include leveling, terracing, bunding, nalla (small streams) training etc.

 Advanced farming techniques like improved seeds, drip irrigation, chemical and organic fertilizers are used.
 In the last few years, horticulture has been used more often for growing sitafal, dalimb and papaya.

-Such entrepreneurship have led to increase in the all round agricultural products output.
-And also one can see cultivation of crops of commercial nature like floriculture, and horticulture.
+Such entrepreneurship have led to increase in the all round agricultural products output, with the cultivation of crops of commercial nature like floriculture.

 During last 5 years there is shortage of farm laborers in the village as the demand has gone up steadily, due to increase in area under irrigation.
 This has led to increase in wage rates and laborers from other adjoining villages viz.
 Padalde, Ajnale, and Mehergaon, are being called to overcome the labor shortage.
 There is also spurt in demand for farm yard manure as many farmers practice organic farming to a great extent.
 Dhawade is an example in Dhule Taluka to showcase the incremental benefits of irrigation.